 - The Style Guide addresses common journalism writing style issues, such as abbreviation, capitalization, spelling and numerals.

 - The Journalism Guide covers the basic rules of journalism and principles for how to pull together an article.

-The checklist is on the third page of the Submissions Guidelines (PDF).
-Please make sure your work is legible!
+The “Permission to Publish and Acknowledgement” is on the third page of the Submissions Guidelines (PDF).

 5) Submit your story to the Prison Journalism Project!